 It was hot and humid in New Bern, North Carolina.
-So a young pharmacist named Caleb Bradham began experimenting with combinations of spices, juices and syrups, trying to create a refreshing new drink to serve his customers.
+A young pharmacist named Caleb Bradham began experimenting with combinations of spices, juices and syrups, trying to create a refreshing new drink to serve his customers.
 He succeeded beyond all expectations, inventing the beverage now known around the world as Pepsi-Cola.

 Caleb Bradham knew that to keep people returning to his pharmacy, he would have to turn it into a gathering place.
 Like many pharmacists at the turn of the century, he had a soda fountain in his drugstore, where he served his customers refreshing drinks that he created himself.
 His most popular creation was a unique mixture of carbonated water, kola nuts, vanilla and rare oils, named "Brad's Drink" by his customers.
 Caleb decided to rename it "Pepsi-Cola," and advertised his new soft drink to enthusiastic customers.